How to make a transparent image

-Below is a listing of different programs and how to create transparent images in each of these programs.
-Before continuing with the steps below, realize that when creating a transparent image, you need to save the image as a GIF image and not a JPEG image.
-Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a in order to create transparent images.
+The following sections explain how to create transparent images in Photoshop and GIMP.
+Before continuing, it should be noted that transparent images must be saved as a GIF and not as a JPEG.
+Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a.

-- Open Adobe Photoshop and create a new file or open an existing file you want to create transparency on.
-If a new file, make sure the mode is anything but Bitmap.
+- Open Adobe Photoshop and create a new file or open an existing one.
+If the file is new, make sure the mode is anything but bitmap.

-- Select the Magic Eraser, as shown in the image to the right.
+- Select the Magic Eraser, as shown in the image.

-- Once this tool has been selected, click on the portion of the image you want to make transparent.
-For example, click on the background if you want the background of the image to be transparent.
+- Once this tool is selected, click the portion of the image you want to make transparent.
+For example, click the background if you want the background of the image to be transparent.

 - After you've got the transparent background how you want it, click Image > Mode, and select Indexed Color.
 Change any settings you may want in the Indexed Color window and click Ok.

-- Finally, once the above has been completed, save the image as a .gif image.
-For example, save the picture as mypicture.gif.
+- Finally, save the image as a .gif file.

-- Open GIMP and create a new file or open an existing file you want to create transparency on.
+- Open GIMP and create a new file or open an existing one.

-- Select the "Selects regions by color" tool or press Shift + O. Once selected, click the portion of the image you want to be transparent.
-For example, click on the white background of an image.
+- Select the "Selects regions by color" tool or press Shift+O. Once selected, click the portion of the image you want to be transparent.
+For example, click the white background of an image.

 - Once the area you want to make transparent is selected, click Layer > Transparency, then select Add Alpha Channel.